CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-3.md

     ![](../media/h112.png)

-1. Enter the following commands at the Terminal window prompt and press the **Enter Key** after the last command.
+1. Enter the following commands at the Terminal window prompt and press **Enter** after the last command.
 These commands create the container app environment.

    ```
    $CONTOSO_HOTEL_ENV = "contosoenv$(Get-Random -Minimum 100000 -Maximum 999999)"